 Summer: Contemporary Photography Practice

 This summer course is practice-based and emphasises the research and development of a personal project.
-There will be workshops in different aspects of photography production as well as a critical consideration of themes in contemporary photography practice...
+It is perfect for you if you are pursuing a personal passion in photography.
+There will be workshops in different aspects of photography production as well as a critical consideration of themes in contemporary photography practice.

 This summer course is practice-based and emphasises the research and development of a personal project.
 There will be workshops in different aspects of photography production as well as a critical consideration of themes in contemporary photography practice.
 These include colour and black & white darkroom development, flashguns, large format digital printing and retouching with Wacom tablets.
 LCC Photography has an international reputation for exciting and innovative photography ranging from fine art to photojournalism to commercial practice, with numerous successful and high profile alumni across the arts and media sectors.